 First signs of a horse which has heat stress are:

 - Rapid heart and breathing rate

-If an obese horse is rugged too much it will prevent them from losing weight which can put them at risk of laminitis now we are in Spring time.
-Horses should gain weight during the summer and lose weight during the winter, by overrugging we mess with their hormone levels which can lead to laminitis and other problems.
+If an obese horse is rugged too much it will prevent them from losing weight which can put them at risk of laminitis.
+Horses should gain weight during the summer and lose weight during the winter, by over rugging we mess with their hormone levels which as already mentioned, can lead to laminitis and other problems.

-I hope that this guide helps people out with what to rug their horses with and can help to prevent overrugging!
+I hope that this guide helps people decide what rug their horse should wear and when to prevent over rugging!